This updated article was originally published on 2022-06-04.

 #1 – Debian Uses Less Memory

-On fresh OS installs, Debian uses less system memory.
+Simply put, on fresh OS installs, Debian uses less system memory.
 On larger systems the difference is small enough to not matter much.
 However, when it comes to small cloud servers, virtual machines, and containers the difference can be substantial.

 Let’s start by looking at Ubuntu.
 During the install I chose the minimized option that is available in 22.04.
 The only additional software that I installed was SSH, for remote access to the VM, and htop, for checking the system resources.
 Total memory being used by the system is 153MB out of 971MB reported as available – almost 16% of the total RAM and we don’t even have any applications installed yet.